dbj-vessels/example/readme.md

 - Be sure to [read and understand this article](https://towardsdatascience.com/a-complete-guide-to-using-environment-variables-and-files-with-docker-and-compose-4549c21dc6af).
 - in here I use the `.env` files, you do not have to.
+- the single env file is in the root

 ## Configurations

-Create a JSON file, such as config.json, and define your configuration variables and values:
+Example.Create a JSON file, such as config.json, and define your configuration variables and values:

 ```json
 {